opsydev/devopsto-jan-2017-presentation/PITCHME.md

 # Who is is this presentation for?

-- Me a year and a half ago.
+- Me a year and a half ago. <!-- .element: class="fragment" -->

 #HSLIDE